Dog king: Gesta Danorum

+Hversu Noregr byggðist, Heimskringla and Skáldatal

-Hversu Noregr byggðist and Hákonar saga góða refer to a king named Eysteinn Illráði who had a dog as subking.
-Whereas Hversu only mentions the tale in passing Hákonar saga góða retells it in more detail.
-It is said that when King Eysteinn of Oppland (Eysteinn Upplendingakonungr or Eysteinn hinn illi) conquered Trondheim, he set his son Onund to rule them.
-When the people killed Onund, he subdued the area again, and offered the people either his slave, who was called Thorer Faxe, or his dog Saurr (or Saur, a name which means "excrement"), to be their new king.
+Hversu Noregr byggðist and Hákonar saga góða from Heimskringla refer to a king named Eysteinn Illráði who had a dog as subking.
+Whereas Hversu only mentions the tale in passing, Hákonar saga góða retells it in more detail.
+According to Heimskringla (Hákonar saga góða, ch.
+12), when King Eysteinn of Oppland (Eysteinn Upplendingakonungr or Eysteinn hinn illi) conquered Trondheim, he set one of his sons to rule there.
+The people killed him, and in response Eysteinn subdued the area again.
+He then mockingly offered them either his slave, called Thorer Faxe, or his dog Saurr (a name which means "excrement"), to be their new king.
+The surviving manuscripts of Heimskringla do not preserve the son's name, and he should not be confused with Earl Önundr of Sparabú, who is mentioned separately in the same chapter.
 They chose the dog, as they thought they would be rid of him sooner.
-For three years Saurr was treated regally, with a collar of gold, courtiers, a throne, and a mansion - and routinely signed paw-print decrees - until one day wolves broke into his fold and tore him to pieces.
+For three years Saurr was treated regally, with a collar of gold, courtiers, a throne, and a mansion – and routinely signed paw-print decrees – until one day wolves broke into his fold and tore him to pieces.

 Skáldatal mentions that a skald named Erpr lútandi was sentenced to death for killing in a sanctuary.
 He saved his life by composing a drápa for Saurr the dog king.
 This Erpr was the skald of the Swedish king Eysteinn hinn illráði, which puts the events in the early 9th century.

 That a Saurr dog king appears in the context of two kings named Eysteinn (hinn) illráði who lived in Oppland and Uppland respectively is probably not a coincidence.
 A similar confusion took place when the Swedish king Onela became Áli of Norwegian Oppland (instead of Swedish Uppland).